FabianaGiannuzzi/CE2-RFL-/README.md

 4. **SRC FOLDER** : This folder contains the Rscripts with the coding process we used to get our data.

 Following the tidy data model we made also a **FIGS FOLDER** and an **OUTPUT FOLDER** which are useful to store graphs and tables when running an analysis.
 This time, though, in order to have them even if they're 'empty' we stored a simple keepgit file in them.

+Thw workflow of this project is contained in the Rmarkdown and every step in it is explained with our comments to the code so that it is hopefully easy to reproduce and understand.